synerthink/dotlanth/docs/src/introduction.md

 - `dotvm run`: Execute DotVM bytecode with debugging capabilities

 ### DOTDB (Document Database)
 DOTDB is a custom-built document database designed to work seamlessly with DOTVM.
-It provides efficient state management and storage capabilities optimized for blockchain and high-performance applications.
+It provides efficient state management and storage capabilities optimized for  and high-performance applications.

 **Key Features:**
 - **Document-based storage**: JSON document collections with efficient indexing